 |

-The infinite number of cosmic and biological structures which we can observe today allegedly developed by pure chance according to the opinion of many scientists.
-This dogma contradicts goal-directedness (teleology) and orderliness which are recognizable in all of nature.
-If nature actually had developed by purely chance processes, teleology should not be recognizable.
+According to many scientists, the infinite number of cosmic and biological structures that we can observe today allegedly developed by pure chance.
+This dogma contradicts the goal-directedness (teleology) and orderliness that are recognizable in all of nature.
+If nature actually had developed by chance processes only, teleology should not be recognizable.

-This unanimity can be explained from the common materialistic approach of scientists.
-But how can the evolutionist Aldous Huxley describe evolution as a “determined (!) chronologically irreversible process” (2) when the purposefulness is specifically refuted.
+This unanimity can be explained from the common, materialistic approach of scientists.
+But how can the evolutionist Aldous Huxley describe evolution as a determined chronologically irreversible process (2) when at the same time purposefulness is specifically refuted.

-The Nobel Prize winner Jacques Monod had to admit that “the cornerstone of the scientific method is the postulate of the objectivity of nature […] This postulate of objectivity is essential for science [...]
 Particularly objectivity obliges us to recognize the teleonomic character of life, to admit that it follows a plan in its structure and performances.
-The central problem of biology is this contradiction itself” (3).
+The central problem of biology is this contradiction itself (3).

 This contradiction cannot be avoided with a materialistic ideology.
 The postulate of complete purposelessness can hardly be sustained by consistent thought on the concrete reality of nature (4).